 Cats who are not spayed or neutered can produce plenty of noise.
 Female cats in heat caterwaul to attract a male, and males who aren’t neutered caterwaul when they know a female is in heat.
 The best way to remedy this situation as well as help control cat overpopulation: Spay and neuter your cats.

-Most of us have heard our cats making caterwauling sounds and rushed to see what’s up, only to find kitty looking out a window with great concern.
+Most of us have heard our cats making caterwauling sounds.
+We rush to see what’s up, only to find kitty looking out a window with great concern.
 Upon further investigation, we’ll typically see another cat who’s planted him or herself on our cat’s “turf,” which doesn’t sit well with the territorial feline master or mistress of the house.
 Remove the source of the agitation by closing windows and blinds to restrict your cat’s view of the “intruder.”

 Cats are known to yowl when they’re feeling psychological stress like insecurity or vulnerability.
 Some cats are naturally clingy and feel anxious when their human leaves the house — or even the room.
 They feel abandoned and then the caterwauling begins.